AgoraIO/BytedEffect/Agora-Video-With-BytedEffect-iOS/README.md

-# Agora Video With Faceunity
+# Agora Video With BytedEffect

 *其他语言版本： [简体中文](README.zh.md)*

-This open source demo project demonstrates how to implement 1to1 video chat with  [Agora] (www.agora.io) video SDK and the [Faceunity] (http://www.faceunity.com) beauty SDK.

-This project adopts the video beauty pre-processing function provided by Faceunity, Uses the audio collection, encoding, transmission, decoding and rendering functions provided by Agora's, and uses the video collection function provided by Agora Module.

-Faceunity beauty function please refer to.
-[Faceunity Document](http://www.faceunity.com/docs_develop_en/#/)
+This tutorial enables you to quickly get started in your development efforts to create an Android app with real-time video calls, voice calls, and interactive broadcasting.
+With this sample app you can:

+Join and leave a channel.
+Choose between the front or rear camera.
+Real time Sticky/Effect/Filter for video(powered by BytedEffect SDK)

 Agora function implementation please refer to [Agora Document](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/oc/docs/headers/Agora-Objective-C-API-Overview.html)